“Weight gain and increased belly fat are common in midlife,

-but it’s more likely due to ageing
+but they’re more likely due to age

 Umbrella